aliabidzaidi/OmniFood/Readme.md

-Restaurant Application on Html & Css
+Restaurant Application on Html & Css.
+The website is hosted at : https://abidfoods.netlify.com/